Good Hotel Guide Review

 all year except when owners take a holiday.

-sitting room, dining room, small conference facilities, free Wi-Fi, in-room TV (Freeview), walled garden, unsuitable for disabled.
+sitting room, dining room, small conference/function facilities, in-room TV (Freeview), ¾-acre walled garden, parking, EV charging, unsuitable for disabled.

-B&B per room single £60, double £90.
-1-night bookings refused during the Early Music Festival and the Folk Festival.
+B&B doubles from £100, singles from £70.
+1-night bookings sometimes refused during the Early Music Festival.

 VisitEngland Five Star Bed and Breakfast